propi/rdfrules/http/README.md

   workspace = "workspace"
 }
 ```
-The default endpoint is on http://localhost:8080/api
+The default endpoint is listening on http://localhost:8080/api

 You can set some environment variables to change these default values: